-- 6) There is lightening protection installed to the block.
+- 6) There is a lightning protection system installed to the building.
 Maintenance contracts are in place for lightning conductor testing in accordance with BS 6651. - 7) Portable heaters are not allowed in any common parts of the premises. - 8) Gas appliances and pipework (where installed) are subject to annual testing and certification.
-This cyclical contract is managed by the in-house Gas Team.
-Gas risers are external to the building.
+This cyclical contract is managed by the inhouse Gas Team.